Philipp Grubauer

+Internationally, Grubauer represents Germany.
+He played at the World U-17 Hockey Challenge and IIHF World U18 Championship in 2008.
+Following his play in the 2009 World Junior Ice Hockey Championships, Germany was relegated to Division I A. Grubauer helped Germany back to the Top Division in 2010.
+He also competed in the 2011 installment.
+Grubauer has participated in five senior World Championships: 2014, 2017, 2019, 2022, and 2024.
+In 2018, he competed in the qualification round for the 2018 Winter Olympics, helping Germany clinch a spot.

 Playing career

-Early career
+Early career (2004–2011)

+Grubauer began his career in Germany, playing for his hometown's junior team, the Starbulls Rosenheim.
+He began playing for them in 2004 at the age of 13.
+The Starbulls played in the Oberliga, the third tier of German ice hockey.
+His debut with the Starbulls' senior club came on 17 February 2008, when he was 16, in a 2–0 shutout victory.
+Following the season, in the relegation round, the Starbulls' primary goaltender was not playing well.
+The team's coach then approached Grubauer, who agreed to play.
+Rosenheim won the game 2–1.
+Grubauer played six more games, saving the team from relegation.

-Grubauer began his career in Germany, playing for the junior (U18) team of his hometown Starbulls Rosenheim beginning in 2006 at the age of 15.
-The following season, 2007–08, Grubauer played 23 games for the Starbulls U18 team, as well as five games with the senior club.
-Following the 2007–08 season, Grubauer moved to North America to play with the Belleville Bulls of the Ontario Hockey League (OHL) after being selected 25th overall in the 2008 CHL Import Draft.
+Following the 2007–08 season, Grubauer moved to North America to play with the Belleville Bulls of the Ontario Hockey League (OHL) after being selected 25th overall in the 2008 Canadian Hockey League (CHL) Import Draft.

-Grubauer served as the Bulls' back-up goaltender in the 2008–09, but became the team's starter in 2009–10.
-That season, he played in 31 games for the Bulls before being traded in January 2010 to the Windsor Spitfires in a seven-player deal.
-The Spitfires won the Memorial Cup for the second consecutive year that May, and Grubauer led all goaltenders in the tournament with a .930 save percentage and a 2.14 goals against average (GAA).
+With the Bulls, Grubauer served as the back-up goaltender to Mike Murphy for the 2008–09 season, and he only played 17 games.
+He became the team's starter in 2009–10 and played in 31 games for the Bulls before being traded on 4 January 2010 to the Windsor Spitfires in a seven player deal.
+At the age of 18, Grubauer helped the Spitfires win the Memorial Cup for the second consecutive year in May 2010.
+Grubauer led all goaltenders in the tournament with a .930 save percentage and a 2.14 goals against average (GAA).

-On 26 June 2010, Grubauer was selected in the fourth round, 112th overall, by the Washington Capitals in the 2010 NHL Entry Draft.
+On 26 June 2010, Grubauer was selected in the fourth round, 112th overall, by the Washington Capitals in the 2010 NHL entry draft.

-Just a few days after the NHL Draft, Grubauer, along with Windsor's first-round 2010 CHL Import Draft pick, was traded to the Kingston Frontenacs in exchange for Nick Czinder, A. J. Jarosz, Kingston's first-round pick in the 2010 CHL Import Draft and Kingston's second- and seventh-round (conditional) picks in the 2011 OHL Priority Draft.

-Grubauer signed a three-year, entry-level contract with the Capitals on 4 October 2010, as his season with the Frontenacs began.
+Just a few days after the NHL Draft, Grubauer, along with Windsor's first-round 2010 CHL Import Draft pick, was traded to the Kingston Frontenacs in exchange for Nick Czinder, A. J. Jarosz, Kingston's first-round pick in the 2010 CHL Import Draft, and Kingston's second- and seventh-round (conditional) picks in the 2011 OHL Priority Selection.
+Grubauer signed a three-year, entry-level contract with the Washington Capitals on 4 October 2010 as his season with the Frontenacs began.

-Grubauer played 38 games for the Frontenacs before falling ill with mononucleosis in February.
-He returned to Germany to recuperate and missed the rest of the season, his final age-eligible season in the OHL.
+Grubauer played 38 games with the Frontenacs, achieving a 22–13–3 record with a .903 save percentage and 3.62 GAA, before falling ill with mononucleosis in February.
+He returned to Germany to recuperate and missed the rest of the season, which was his final age-eligible season in the OHL.